urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

 # Cycle
 Generally, Instruction cycle > Machine cycle > Bus cycle ~ Clock cycle.

-- The CPU will refer to its clock speed as the amount of **computation cycles** it can perform per second - a single computation or arithmetic operation (addition, substraction, multiplication and division).
+- The CPU will refer to its clock speed as the amount of **computation cycles** it can perform per second - a single computation or arithmetic operation (addition, subtraction, multiplication and division).
 - A memory module (RAM stick) will refer to its clock speed as the amount of **memory cycles** it can perform per second - A simple read or write operation to memory.
 - You can call "Computation cycle of the CPU" as "CPU clock cycle" and "Memory cycle of the RAM modules" as "RAM clock cycle".